ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 External-beam radiation therapy.
 External-beam radiation therapy uses a machine to deliver x-rays to where the cancer is located.
 Radiation treatment is usually given 5 days a week for several weeks.
 It may be given in the doctor's office or at the hospital.

 Stereotactic radiation therapy.
-Stereotactic radiation therapy is a type of external-bean radiation therapy that may be used if a tumor has spread to the liver or lungs.
+Stereotactic radiation therapy is a type of external-beam radiation therapy that may be used if colorectal cancer has spread to the liver or lungs.
 This type of radiation therapy delivers a large, precise radiation dose to a small area.
 This technique can help save parts of the liver and lung tissue that might otherwise have to be removed during surgery.
 However, not all cancers that have spread to the liver or lungs can be treated in this way.

 Brachytherapy.
 Brachytherapy is the use of radioactive "seeds" placed inside the body.
 In 1 type of brachytherapy with a product called SIR-Spheres, tiny amounts of a radioactive substance called yttrium-90 are injected into the liver to treat colorectal cancer that has spread to the liver when surgery is not an option.
 Limited information is available about how effective this approach is, but some studies suggest that it may help slow the growth of cancer cells.

 Radiation therapy for rectal cancer.
 For rectal cancer, radiation therapy may be used before surgery, called neoadjuvant therapy, to shrink the tumor so that it is easier to remove.
 It may also be used after surgery to destroy any remaining cancer cells.
 Both approaches have worked to treat this disease.
-Chemotherapy is often given at the same time as radiation therapy, called chemoradiation therapy, to increase the effectiveness of the radiation therapy.
+Chemotherapy is often given at the same time as radiation therapy to increase the effectiveness of the radiation therapy.
+This is called chemoradiation therapy.

 Chemoradiation therapy is often used in rectal cancer before surgery to avoid colostomy or reduce the chance that the cancer will recur.
 One study found that chemoradiation therapy before surgery worked better and caused fewer side effects than the same radiation therapy and chemotherapy given after surgery.
 The main benefits included a lower rate of the cancer coming back in the area where it started, fewer patients who needed permanent colostomies, and fewer problems with scarring of the bowel where the radiation therapy was given.